 There are many options on the market these days when it comes to tracking your runs and they’ll help you keep an eye on your progress as you improve as well.
 Fitbit has a variety of fitness trackers and smartwatches which allows you to choose the one that will suit your personal wants and needs.

-This Fitbit Sense Smartwatch has a lot to offer to help you keep track of your overall health.
+This Fitbit Sense 2 smartwatch has a lot to offer to help you keep track of your overall health.

 It helps you monitor and manage your stress levels and heart health, tracks your nightly blood oxygen levels, calories burned, steps, sleep, skin temperature, and more.
 It connects your Smartphone to receive calls and notifications and has built-in GPS, Google Assistant, and Amazon Alexa to keep you connected on the go.
-The Lithium-ion polymer battery delivers up to 6 days of battery life on a single charge and with the fast-charging option you’ll be recharged in just 1 hour with the included USB cable.
+The Lithium-ion polymer battery delivers up to 6 days of battery life on a single charge and with the fast-charging option you can get an additional day of use with just 12 minutes of charging.

-As an alternative, check out the Fitbit Charge 4 Fitness & Activity Tracker.
+As an alternative, check out the Fitbit Charge 5 fitness & activity tracker.

 Stay connected to your Smartphone with messaging alerts and notifications from multiple apps.

-Samsung users will be impressed with the Galaxy Watch Active 2.
-This watch will automatically detect and track popular workouts like cycling or swimming, or you can manually track more than 40 different workouts.
-The enhanced built-in GPS accurately tracks your workouts, and you can even track your sleep stages.
-Of course, you’ll love the Corning Gorilla Glass DX+ to keep your glass surface scratch free, the voice or text input, and the Samsung Pay and the Bixby Voice features.
+Samsung users will be impressed with the Galaxy Watch 5.
+This watch will automatically detect and track popular workouts like running, rowing, and swimming, or you can manually track up o 90 different workouts.
+The enhanced built-in GPS accurately tracks your workouts, while VO2 Max readings check the oxygen level in your body.
+Of course, you’ll love the AMOLED display with sapphire crystal glass, Google Assistant compatibility, and the built-in speaker.

-One thing to note with the Galaxy Watch Active 2 is that you need an Android 5.0 or iPhone 5 with iOS 9 or higher.
+One thing to note with the Galaxy Watch 5 is that you need an Android 6.0 or higher to use all the features offered.

 Garmin also has Garmin Pay, which is a mobile payment service to make payments without contact easily from your smartwatch.
 Your battery life can last up to 7 days in Smartwatch mode and up to 5 hours in GPS Music mode and is easily recharged in 2 hours using the included USB cable.

-Last up is the Garmin fenix 5X Plus.
-This rugged watch will track your fitness and monitor your heart rate and oxygen levels.
-It has pre-loaded topographic maps which allows you to easily plan and map your running or riding routes.
-You can store up to 500 of your favourite songs to help you power through your workouts and receive alerts for incoming calls, texts and other notifications.
+Last up is the Garmin Fenix 7X.
+This rugged watch will track your fitness and overall wellness.
+It has pre-loaded topographic maps which allows you to easily plan and map your running or riding routes as well as monitor your heart rate, pulse ox and track your sleep..
+You can download your favourite songs or playlists from streaming services to help you power through your workouts and receive alerts for incoming calls, texts and other notifications.

 Music to fuel your run